Chapter 2 : Endless Night

 Falling asleep certainly qualified as letting one's guard down.

 She rolled over fitfully, trying to convince herself that she was being ridiculous and paranoid.
 She couldn't quite shake her unease, but the fatigue seeped into her bones, dragged her eyelids down.
 Before long she, too, had succumbed to exhaustion.

 Seconds later, or perhaps hours, Helga's eyes flew open.
 She felt cold and clammy.
 And confused.
 Why had she woken up?

 Then she heard it again—the faint sound of boards creaking under human weight out in the hall.
 She sat up, her limbs thrumming with fear.
 She listened hard for another moment, but all was silent.
-It's just the building settling,
+It's just the building settling, she admonished herself.

 And then she was proved so utterly wrong that she would have laughed hysterically if she weren't so afraid.
 The knob turned softly, the door creaked open, and Helga found herself staring at the dark outlines of two large men in the doorway.

 She tried to shout, but her mouth wasn't working properly.
 One of the men immediately strode towards her, and she scrambled backwards until she collided painfully with the wall.
 The other bent over their knapsacks and began rifling through their belongings.